ech0s7r/androidlog/README.md

 ### Setting up

-1. Import *loggerlib* module into the project
+1. Add *loggerlib* library into the project

 2. Initialize the logger using the LoggerConfigurator class